Dying Slave

-The Dying Slave (L'Esclave mourant, Lo Schiavo morente) is a sculpture by the Italian Renaissance artist Michelangelo, created between 1513 and 1516.
-It was intended to accompany another figure, the Rebellious Slave, as part of the design for the tomb of Pope Julius II.
-The marble figure is 215 cm, and is housed in the Louvre Museum in Paris.
+The Dying Slave (L'Esclave mourant, Lo Schiavo morente) is a marble sculpture by the Italian Renaissance artist Michelangelo, created between 1513 and 1516.
+It was intended to accompany another figure, the Rebellious Slave, as part of the design for the Tomb of Pope Julius II.
+The sculpture stands 215 centimeters (7 ft 1 in) tall and is housed in the Louvre Museum in Paris.

-In 1976, the art historian Richard Fly wrote that the sculpture "suggests that moment when life capitulates before the relentless force of dead matter".

-In the 2012 volume The Slave in European Art, Charles Robertson discusses the Dying Slave in the context of actual slavery in Italy during the Renaissance.

-Fourteen reproductions of the Dying Slave adorn the top storey of the police station in Paris's 12th arrondissement.
-The building, although Art Deco in style, was designed in 1991 by architects Manuel Núñez Yanowsky and Miriam Teitelbaum.